Why Vaxart Inc. [VXRT] Should Be On Your Radar Moving Forward

 Vaxart Inc. [NASDAQ:VXRT]: Analyst Rating and Earnings

-Stock market traders oftentimes pay a lot of attention to what top analysts say regarding a potential investment.
-Regarding Vaxart Inc. [VXRT], the latest average analyst recommendation we can see is from the quarter closing in 12/30/2019.
+Equities traders oftentimes stay updated on what leading stock market analysts say about a potential stock purchase.
+When it comes to Vaxart Inc. [VXRT], the most recently available average analyst rating is from the quarter that ends in 12/30/2019.
 On average, stock market experts give VXRT an Buy rating.
-The average 12-month price forecast for this stock is $1.99, with the high estimate being $3.00, the low estimate being $3.00 and the median estimate amounting to $3.00.
-This is compared to its latest closing price of $1.95.
+The average 12-month price forecast for this stock is $3.16, with the high estimate being $3.00, the low estimate being $3.00 and the median estimate amounting to $3.00.
+This is compared to its latest closing price of $2.37.

 Wall Street analysts provide their ratings on a scale of 1 to 5, and the current average score for Vaxart Inc. [VXRT] is sitting at 5.00.
 This is compared to 1 month ago, when its average rating was 5.00.